Places to eat at in Put-in-Bay are more plentiful than you may think. Craving fresh fish? Irish? Caribbean? You can find it on the island!

 This gastro pub, also rated a 5 star dive bar, is in one of the oldest building on the island.

 This quant establishment is known for their house made Sloppy Joes, their "Jacked-Up Burger" and their "Sloppy Scotty".

 If you are looking for a place that puts a spin on tradition favorites, then you must check it out.

-These two places aren’t exactly places to eat at in Put-In-Bay, however, they are definitely worth a mention.
+These two places aren't kid-friendly; however, they are definitely worth mentioning.